rust-embedded/discovery/src/README.md

 Discover the world of microcontrollers through [Rust](https://www.rust-lang.org/)!

 There are currently three versions of this book.
-The first is older and uses an F3 Discovery circuit board to introduce you to microcontrollers and Rust, while the second and third are newer and use a micro:bit circuit board instead.
+All of them provide an introduction to microcontrollers and how to use Rust with them.
+Unless you need to work with a micro:bit v1 or an STM32F3 discovery board, it is *strongly* recommended that you use the latest book.

 - [Read the latest book, using a micro:bit v2](https://docs.rust-embedded.org/discovery-mb2/)
 - [Read the older book, using a micro:bit v1 or v2](https://docs.rust-embedded.org/discovery/microbit)